 We are striving to create a space for students to find community, one where they can challenge themselves to leave their comfort zone with the support of their peers.
 Within this community, we are aiming to facilitate connections with not only nature but also fellow Pepperdine students.
 With activities ranging from rock climbing and surfing to beach days and camping trips, we welcome all experience levels.
 Whether you are a seasoned backpacker or just beginning your journey exploring the outdoors, Outdoor Recreation has something for everyone.

-Check out our Instagram page @pepperdine.outdoor.rec or sign up for our newsletter by clicking this link
+Check out our Instagram page @pepperdine.outdoor.rec or sign up for the Outdoor Rec newsletter.

 If you have any questions, please contact firstname.lastname@example.org.